opencap/protocol/README.md

 The CCAP project is completely open source.
 This root README.md file describes the protocol in general as it applies to all coins.
 Each coin also has it's own specific folder that contains additional protocols.
 The subdirectories can have additional requirements or exceptions.
 The protocols in a coins subdirectory will take priority over the root protocol in case of a conflict.

+Subdirectory README files should follow the same general format as this root file.

 ## Anatomy of an Alias

 ### @{username}.{domain name}